BUTT ERFLIES

 Smerinthus kindermannii Lederer, 1853

-The wingspan is 60–65 mm.
+Wingspan 60–65 mm.

-Distribution: Minor and Central Asia.
+Distribution: Asia Minor and Central Asia.

-Habitats and biology: Meadows of different types.
-Flight: April — May and July — August (two generations).
-Forage plants Willow (Salix) (family Salicaeae), Kalina (Viburnum) (family Viburnaceae).
-It is known that hawk moths have a very fast flight.
+It has been established that hawk moths can fly very fast indeed.
 Experiments have shown that they can reach speeds of 45–55 km per hour!
-In this indicator, "sphinx butterflies" are second only to dragonflies.
-Many city dwellers, of course, observed the common proboscis, which is very common in the summer on zinnia or petunia flowers in city flower beds.
-The butterfly masterly hovers over the flower, sucking out the nectar.
-The hawk moths hold the record for the length of the proboscis, for example, the hawk moth Antaeus, living in the tropics, reaches a length of 30 cm!
+On this measure, "sphinx butterflies" come second only to dragonflies.
+Many city residents have of course seen the butterfly’s proboscis, as it is a common sight in the summer on zinnia or petunia flowers in city flowerbeds.
+With wonderful skill, the butterfly hovers over the flower and sucks out the nectar.
+The hawk moth holds the record for length of proboscis.
+The proboscis of the hawk moth Antaeus, for example, which lives in the tropics, reaches a length of 30 cm!

 Caterpillar